 Click on images for consultations, creating veggie gardens.
 Larger permaculture/landscape designs from $120 per hour.

 Deb often collaborates with consultants and specialists when necessary to ensure the specifics of projects provide the intended values and results of programs and designs.
-These may be labourers, landscapers, nurseries, local councils, other professionals and extended contacts of a client.
+These may be labourers, artists, landscapers, nurseries, local councils, other professionals and extended contacts of a client.